-Training events were held at all major tribunals, including the Special Tribunal for Lebanon, the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Court.
-Its work came to be internationally recognised and received support and sponsorship from institutions such as The Inns of Court College of Advocacy in the United Kingdom.
+IILAT succeeds The Advocacy Club, which was founded in 2013 in The Hague to address the growing need for courtroom advocacy training at international courts and tribunals.
+The Advocacy Club organised free courses and trainings for hundreds of advocates and aspiring advocates in The Hague in single lectures and multi-day courses, including at the Special Tribunal for Lebanon, the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Court.
+Its work came to be recognised internationally and received support and sponsorship from national and international institutions such as The Inns of Court College of Advocacy in the United Kingdom.